toringe/CA-Admin/README.md

 --------------------------------------------------------------------------------

-Configuration file located in ./etc/config.
+Configuration file located in `./etc/config`.

-NOTE: Do not modify any of the files in the ./ca directory manually, files like the
+NOTE: Do not modify any of the files in the `CABASE` directory manually, files like the
       the index are very fragile.